 In the world of post-production, few settings can elicit the vivid excitement or intense envy of the professional color grading suite.
 With enormous displays, cushy chairs, perfect mood lighting, and oh so many buttons and knobs, they have an almost mythical reputation among those who can only peek inside their secluded walls.
 It’s enough to get you thinking of building a color grading suite of your own.

 But high-end grading theaters are more than just luxurious indulgences—they’re a critical part of professional color workflows.
-Well-thought-out color grading suites allow colorists to work faster, more precisely, and with much more creative control than they could otherwise.
+Well-thought-out color grading suites allow colorists to work faster and more precisely.
+And with much more creative control than they could otherwise.

 That said, the utilitarian function of grading suites doesn’t subtract from their often impressive visual form.
 In fact, the tools and venue of a proper color suite can add value far beyond simple workflow efficiency.
-If your talents are high-dollar, clients expect that your tools should look the part, and impressive facilities give an appreciable sense of confidence to clients entrusting you with their project.
+If your talents are high-dollar, clients expect that your tools should look the part.
+So impressive facilities give an appreciable sense of confidence to clients entrusting you with their project.

 But what if you’re a mere mortal without a Hollywood budget to build a massive DI theater?